-Art on the Underground present a large-scale public commission of permanent and temporary artworks by Scottish-born, Belgium-based artist Lucy McKenzie, titled Pleasure’s Inaccuracies.
+In 2020, Art on the Underground presented a large-scale public commission of permanent and temporary artworks by Scottish-born, Belgium-based artist Lucy McKenzie, titled Pleasure’s Inaccuracies.

 By respecting Sudbury Town’s original design, McKenzie’s commission reflects the present through the aesthetics of the past.
-The commission comprises a number of elements: two permanent hand-painted ceiling murals featuring maps of the local area; a highly detailed architectural model of the station which will remain on permanent display; two large billboards installed on each platform; and silk screen posters displayed within the station which will be on display until November 2021.
+The commission comprised a number of elements: two permanent hand-painted ceiling murals featuring maps of the local area; a highly detailed architectural model of the station which will remain on permanent display; two large billboards installed on each platform; and a series of posters which was on display until April 2022.

-In exploring the archives, McKenzie has furthered her extensive research into advertisements from the inter-war period, a vibrant time for design before photography replaced illustration.
-The billboards will resemble advertising in form style but are vastly enlarged reproductions of sketches, full of imperfect texture and materiality.
-From a distance they can be read as adverts for ambiguous products but closer inspection will reveal their handcrafted process.
-By using optical illusion on each billboard, McKenzie extends them into their direct surroundings and roots them in their location.
-The scale of the detailed architectural model of the station, which will feature McKenzie’s newly commissioned artworks in perfect miniature, will also make the viewer aware of their physical presence and Sudbury Town’s specific environment.
+In exploring the archives, McKenzie furthered her extensive research into advertisements from the inter-war period, a vibrant time for design before photography replaced illustration.
+The billboards resembled advertising in form style but were vastly enlarged reproductions of sketches, full of imperfect texture and materiality.
+From a distance they could be read as adverts for ambiguous products but closer inspection revealed their handcrafted process.
+By using optical illusion on each billboard, McKenzie extended them into their direct surroundings and rooted them in their location.
+The scale of the detailed architectural model of the station, which features McKenzie’s newly commissioned artworks in perfect miniature, also make the viewer aware of their physical presence and Sudbury Town’s specific environment.